What Was Studio 4, James Franco’s Acting School?

 Vincent Jolivette, the owner of Rabbit Bandini Productions, said that the school was always run professionally.
 Jolivette insisted that student feedback had been positive and that the instructors had been excellent.
 He said that they were investigating allegations from a former student, indicating that the allegations were inconsistent with the school’s mission.

 At the time that he launched Studio 4, Franco was also teaching at CalArts, UCLA, and USC, along with filming projects.
-Once Studio 4 closed in October 2017, a number of students told the Los Angeles Times that they had been shocked by the sudden closure and had no idea why it had been shut down.
+Once Studio 4 closed in October of 2017, a number of students told the Los Angeles Times that they had been shocked by the sudden closure and had no idea why it had been shut down.

 More than a dozen students talked to the media outlet about their positive experiences at Studio 4.
 Franco himself reportedly did not necessarily teach many of the classes, but some students detailed that he put in a great deal of effort to ensure students were heard, sometimes meeting with them outside of class.